Zayne-sprague/Kaggle_VinBigData_Competition/README.md

     - [x] Visualize training to make sure its working correctly
       - [x] Add hooks to training tasks for visualizations
 - [x] Train ResNet model
-- [ ] Load weights into detectron2 res-50-fpn model and train (might use my model over detectrons) [ Currently Working on This ]
+- [x] Load weights into detectron2 res-50-fpn model and train (might use my model over detectrons)
+    - [ ] Create a method of mapping weights between models [ currently working on this ]
+    - [ ] Fix Mix Up
+        - [ ] Refactor out for loop
+        - [ ] Overlapping mixup check
+        - [ ] Increase likelyhood of interesting mixups
+    - [ ] Optimize memory performance (torch lightening?)
+    - [ ] Better Loss Logging for Retina
+    - [ ] Create custom retina classification head (instead of duck patch)
+    - [ ] Fix Validation for Retina to be faster/cleaner in logs
+        - [ ] Create custom mAP metrics (better understand it, but also verifies implementation)
+    - [ ] Fix Batch Augmentation
 - [ ] Create ResNet50 FPN model w/ classifiers per class (weights from detectron)
 - [ ] Ensemble the two models, custom resnet 50 model and detectron to classify if an abnormality is present then find the bounding box for said abnormality respectively